 How the rule of thirds uses positive space and negative space

-So, the composition drives home the message of the photo, depending on how you position your subject (positive space) within the frame using the rule of thirds.
+So, the composition drives home the message of the photo, depending on the position and direction of the subject of the photograph (positive space) within the frame using the rule of thirds.

 In the photo above, the out of focus clock imagery on the pillar behind Helen was my inspiration for theme.
-Tension is created by placing the negative space behind the subject to underline the message of time running out.
+Tension is created by placing the negative space behind the subject, left of the image, to underline the message of time running out.
 Incidentally, this photo was taken during golden hour on the last day of the year, so time was quite literally running out for that year!

 Balance in photography composition

-When both negative space and positive space are equal, there is balance.
+Well-balanced compositions are when negative space and positive space are used to create harmony in an image.
 Imbalance can introduce tension.

-Balance in an image is affected by how much positive space versus negative space is used, because negative space, like positive space, has visual weight.
+Balance in an image is affected by how much positive space versus how much negative space is used.
+Negative space, like positive space, has visual weight.

-The more positive space you add to an image, the bigger the negative space will be and vice versa.
-The bigger element will hold more visual weight.
+The more positive space you add to an image, the smaller the negative space will be and vice versa.
+The bigger element holds more visual weight.

-A human being seems puny when photographed at the base of a vast mountain in the background.
+For example, a human being seems puny when photographed at the base of a vast mountain filling the background.

 Color or black and white

 A black and white image, stripped of busy color, becomes about shape, tone and light.
-This can change the relationship between subject and background, as well as the feeling in the image.
+The resulting emphasis on tonal balance can change the relationship between subject and background, as well as the feeling in the image.

 5. Filling the frame with positive space